-We recently partnered with renewable natural gas (RNG) producers in South Dakota and anticipate that their facilities may provide enough volume to supply two-thirds of our residential load requirements in South Dakota by the end of 2025.
+We have facilitated the connection of renewable natural gas (RNG) producers to our South Dakota system.
+We anticipate that their facilities may provide enough volume to supply two-thirds of our residential load requirements in South Dakota by the end of 2025.